dragonfly-science/dragonfly-website/content/people/berkenbusch-katrin.md

 title: Katrin Berkenbusch, PhD
 banner: berkenbusch-katrin/katrin-berkenbusch-letterbox.jpg
 ---
-Katrin is a marine scientist, specialising in benthic ecology, and is responsible for the quality of our reports and publications.
+Katrin is a marine scientist who specialises in benthic ecology.
+She is responsible for the quality of our reports and publications.
 <!--more-->

-Her work leading surveys of pipi and cockle populations on beaches, inlets and estuaries from the Bay of Plenty to Whangarei is part of the Ministry for Primary Industries' (MPI) regular monitoring of the fisheries.
+Her work leading surveys of pipi and cockle populations on beaches, inlets and estuaries from the Bay of Plenty to Whangarei is part of the Ministry for Primary Industries' regular monitoring of these fisheries.

 As an adjunct lecturer at the University of Otago, Katrin also supervises students and researches deep-sea benthic communities.
 She is a certified scientific diver